Lebanon PM Saad Hariri resigns as crisis takes violent turn | DW | 29.10.2019

 "We heed your call, Nasrallah," the supporters chanted as they set fire to protesters' tents.

 TV footage showed protesters calling for police assistance.
 At first, Lebanese authorities did not intervene.
-However, they later show tear gas in a bid to disperse crowds.
+However, they later shot tear gas in a bid to disperse crowds.

 Read more: Lebanon-linked gang accused of laundering millions of euros in Germany